elisa-tech/wg-tools/meeting_minutes/24-01-25_elisa_tools_wg_meeting.md

     * AC: Linux kernel source code is full of macros
       * Without preprocessing the line counts may be way off for func_parser
       * ks-nav working the result of the binary so it's accurate
-    * AC: Subsystem in ks-nav are taken from maintainers files but that is no flexible
+    * AC: Subsystem in ks-nav are taken from maintainers files but that is not flexible
-      * It does not assure that any given belongs to a single subsystem
+      * It does not assure that any given files belongs to a single subsystem
       * Some cases where same source file is applied to multiple subsystems
     * MK: Is there lots of files that aren't assigned to any subsystems?
-      * Subsystem called "the rest" which captures all those files that aren't capture elsewhere
+      * Subsystem called "the rest" which captures all those files that aren't captured elsewhere
       * MAINTAINERS isn't really designed to defined elements but rather to define who you must include on your patch submission
       * "The rest" gets addressed to Linus himself
     * RB: There are different notions of size